12 Community composition

 tse <- transformAssay(

-Now, we’ll create the NeatMap using the sechm package and the getNeatOrder() function.
+Now, we’ll perform the aforementioned steps to create a NeatMap using the sechm package and the getNeatOrder() function.

 library(scater)